decentralized-identity/sidetree/docs/implementation.md

 It is useful to view the operations as producing a collection of version *chains* one per DID.
 Each create operation introduces a new chain and each update operation adds an edge to an existing chain.
 There could be holes in the chain if some historical update is missing - as noted above, this could be caused due to CAS delays.

-When two update operations reference the same (prior) version of a DID document, the cache removes from consideration the later of the two operations and all operations directly and indirectly referencing the removed operation.
+When two update operations reference the same (prior) version of a DID Document, the cache removes from consideration the later of the two operations and all operations directly and indirectly referencing the removed operation.
 This ensures that the document versions of a particular DID form a chain without any forks.
 For illustration, assume we have recorded four operations for a particular DID producing the following chain:
 ```
 v0 -> v1 -> v2 -> v3
 ```